MZSFighters/TicTacToeBvS/README.md

 ## Screenshots
 I have not uploaded any screenshots of this app due to copyright issues.
 At that time, I used some images of Batman and Superman from google to create this game.
-Hence, I have not uploaded any images regarding this application.
+Hence, I have not uploaded any images with regards to this application.
 <!-- If you have screenshots you'd like to share, include them here. -->